Starvation (crime): War crime

 Starvation has been extensively used as a method of warfare throughout history and into the twenty-first century.
 For most of this time, it was not considered a criminal act.
 From the mid-nineteenth century to World War I, legal attempts to limit blockades were largely successful at preventing starvation in European wars, but not famine in colonial empires.
 Historians Nicholas Mulder and Boyd van Dijk argue that it took a long time for starvation to be recognized as criminal because it is important to blockade tactics implemented in war, widely employed by the Western powers such as the United Kingdom and France that played a major role in the development of international law.

 Starvation was employed by the Allies during and after World War I, by all powers during World War II, and was not prohibited by the 1948 Genocide Convention or the Universal Declaration on Human Rights.
-While the Soviet Union and Switzerland tried to limit the use of blockade in the 1949 Geneva Convention, the NATO block watered these provisions down because it wanted to preserve blockade as a weapon against communism.
+While the Soviet Union and Switzerland tried to limit the use of blockades in the 1949 Geneva Convention, the NATO block watered these provisions down because it wanted to preserve blockades as a weapon against communism.
 The final draft "accepted the legality of starvation as a weapon of war in principle".

 The blockade of Biafra during the Nigerian Civil War was the most well-known example during the next decades of starvation employed during a war.
 The International Committee of the Red Cross recognized that the failure of its relief effort was due in part to the blockade law endorsed by the Western powers, and increased its efforts to secure stronger legal protections for civilians.
 According to the 1977 Protocol II, "objects indispensable to the survival of the civilian population" are protected and attacks against them are prohibited.

 The Rome Statute of the International Criminal Court includes starvation as a war crime when committed within an international armed conflict.
 In 2018, Switzerland proposed extending this provision to non-international armed conflict (NIAC).
 This proposal was accepted by all of the states parties to the Rome Statute and ratified by eleven states.
 Nevertheless, many experts argue that starvation in NIAC is already criminalized in international customary law, and prosecutions have already taken place.

 Legal scholar Tom Dannenbaum argues that blockade-induced starvation should be considered a form of torture and prohibited on this basis.